CodeIsaMystic/seo-helper/TOOLS.md

 <br/>

 - *Spyfu :* [https://www.spyfu.com/](https://www.spyfu.com/)

+> Analysis of competitors and other websites, keywords, volume, activity, CPC...

 - *Google Search Console :* [https://search.google.com/search-console/](https://search.google.com/search-console/)

 - *Google Disavow Tool :* [https://support.google.com/webmasters/answer/](https://support.google.com/webmasters/answer/)

+> How to disavow some bad links on your website.
+>
+> NOTICE: being careful and sure that the link is a kind of artificial otherwise it will affect your seo placement in the browser
 <br />

 ![meta data section icon](https://img.icons8.com/dusk/48/000000/data-recovery.png)